 PLUS, these pattern block mats are print and play!
 No cutting or prep work involved!

 I also decided to add a version that is plain and doesn’t show each individual shape within the design.
 This version is for students who need more of a challenge.
 These were perfect for my second grader.
 He enjoyed the added challenge.

 The version that shows all of the shapes within each design is perfect for kids in preschool, kindergarten or first grade.
 Or students who are confused by the more advanced version.

 Students can also work independently or in pairs.
 The added support of a partner may be helpful for students who are struggling to do the pattern block activity independently.

-Setting Up the Thanksgiving Pattern Block Mats
+Setting Up the Christmas Pattern Block Mats